 Understanding drug dependency as a chronic condition and drug treatment as a complex program of ongoing services has implications for clinical ethics.
 Improved health and social integration, not abstinence, should be the prime objective of the treatment.
-Roy states that
+Roy states that the clinical ethics of using methadone-assisted, or, where necessary, heroin-assisted treatment cannot, given the chronic nature of the addiction condition, be governed by the goal of achieving total and permanent abstinence.

-...the clinical goal governing the clinical ethics of prescribing methadone or heroin within a treatment plan encompassing comprehensive medical and psychosocial services is to improve the addicted person's physical and psychological health and to help these persons to achieve their maximum of social integration and productive satisfying living.
+...the clinical goal governing the clinical ethics of prescribing methadone or heroin within a treatment plan encompassing comprehensive medical and psychosocial services is to improve the addicted person's physical and psychological health and to help these persons to achieve their maximum of social integration and productive satisfying living.260